 We investigate the molecular and cellular basis of metabolic disease and lifestyle interventions.
 We employ sophisticated techniques to evaluate the role of lipids, mitochondria and various cellular processes in the development of skeletal muscle insulin resistance.
 Learn more about our research capabilities and ongoing research studies.

-The TMRL received funding from the Medical Research Foundation to study how a drug for Type 2 Diabetes impacts muscle metabolism.
+The TMRL received funding from the Collins Medical Trust to test the interaction between a drug for type 2 diabetes and exercise.